Haywhyoh/FlexibugBeauty/DEPLOYMENT.md

-# FlexiBug Beauty - Linux Server Deployment Guide
+# Botglam Beauty - Linux Server Deployment Guide

-This guide provides comprehensive instructions for deploying the FlexiBug Beauty application to a Linux server using GitHub Actions.
+This guide provides comprehensive instructions for deploying the Botglam Beauty application to a Linux server using GitHub Actions.

 ## 🚀 Quick Start